 Organization of the Manuscript

-· The submitted manuscript must be typed double-spaced throughout and numbered (including references, tables and figure legends).
-Preferably using a "standard" font (we prefer Times/Arial 12).
+· The submitted manuscript must be typed double-spaced throughout and numbered (including references, tables and figure legends) using Times new roman font size12.

 · For mathematical symbols, Greek letters, and other special characters, use normal text.
 The references must be in accordance with the Vancouver reference style (see References).